-The mock-vintage interiors and pretentious youth of hipster cafes may annoy you, but a protest in London last month revealed just how much damage is being done to local communities by gentrification.
+The mock-vintage interiors and elaborate coffee bean selections might be enough to make your skin crawl on entering a hipster cafe, but a protest in London last month revealed just how much damage is being done to local communities by gentrification.

 The much-discussed ‘Cereal Killer Cafe’ located in Shoreditch in east London was attacked on the night of the 26th September in a protest carried out by hundreds of Londoners carrying pig’s heads and torches, “daubing the word “scum” on the shop window and setting fire to an effigy of a police officer”, The Guardian reports.
 The cafe seems to have become the symbol of inequality in east London to these protestors.